kledsonhugo/azure-ado-selfagent/README.md

 12. Go to your **Organization settings**, select **Agent pools** and select the related **AKS** agent pool.

-13. You should now see your AKS pod instances connected in the **Agents** menu.
+13. You should now see your AKS pod instance connected in the **Agents** menu.

     > **Note**: You can run multiple pods as you want.
 In the picture there are 2 online as example only.